The Agency Zone is a resource developed to help communicate important information to current and potential Nourishing Network partners.

 All potential partners must complete an application packet.
-If you would like our application packet or would like more information on how to become a Nourishing Network partner, please contact Programs Manager Zac Hummel at zhummel@foodbanklarimer.org.
+To obtain an application packet or more information on how to become a Nourishing Network Agency Partner, contact Programs Manager Zac Hummel.

-The Food Bank for Larimer County receives food from several sources, including individuals and organizations within the communities we serve, local retail stores, other food banks, the USDA, as well as national donors.
-Take a moment to see how we source food for the community.
+We receive food from several sources: individuals and organizations within the communities we serve, local retail stores, other food banks, the USDA, and national donors.

-Our agency partners can only shop at our main warehouse, 5706 Wright Drive in Loveland.
+Agency partners can only shop at our main warehouse located at 5706 Wright Drive in Loveland.

 Shopping hours are: